 Can you walk across each of the seven bridges of Königsberg exactly once?
 (You cannot.
 But the interesting part is explaining why you cannot!)

-You previous explored the possibility of a brute force solution: checking every permutation of bridges.
-Like other brute force solutions, it only well for small numbers of bridges
+You previously explored the possibility of a brute force solution: checking every permutation of bridges.
+Like other brute force solutions, it only works well for small numbers of bridges

 It's possible to make progress, and figure out how to solve the problem for cities with many more bridges, by thinking about the problem in a more general way.

 The shape of the landmasses in Königsberg never mattered—you can walk from any place on the northern shore to any other place without crossing a bridge.
 You can therefore represent these four landmasses as four points.
 Because the islands are to the east and west, and the banks are to the north and south, label these four landmasses N, S, E, and W.

 The position and shape of the bridges also don't matter.
 Replace the bridges with curves connecting the points: